isa-ulisboa/greends-fads-exercises/fads_ex_05_jupyter_notebook.md

 **Code cells** start with empty square brackets `[]`on the left.
 This means that the code of this cell was not run yet.
 To run, you can place the cursor on the cell, and the press CTRL+ENTER.
-A number will apear on the square brackets.
+A number will appear on the square brackets.
 This number will be sequential between code cells, indicating the sequence you run the code cells.
-If the code run has output, this will apear bellow the run cell.
+If the code run has output, this will appear bellow the run cell.

 **Markdown cells** can be edited, to add your text.
-After that, to render to formated text, also press CTRL+ENTER.
+After that, to render to formatted text, also press CTRL+ENTER.
 To edit again, simple click twice on the text, to enter the edit mode again.

 ## Run your first Notebook.

 We will proceed our exercise now so that you run your first Jupyter Notebook in your local computer.
 We will use a pre-created example on health, that creates a model to predict breast cancer.
-In this example, you will not understand the code and algoritms you will run, and this is OK.
+In this example, you will not understand the code and algorithms you will run, and this is OK.
 You will learn later in the master how to create and interpret these models.
 The purpose of this exercise is only to learn how to start and use Jupyter Notebooks.

-### Prerequesites
+### Pre-requesites

 To be able to run Jupyter in our computer, you need to have:
 - python installed